Ancestry Family Tree Support

 Census Page Detail

-I hope from this somewhat long-winded discussion, you now understand Gigatrees'a special handling of Ancestry.com's residence/census record, its source references, its source record and repositories.
+I hope from this somewhat long-winded discussion, you now understand Gigatrees's special handling of Ancestry.com's residence/census record, its source references, its source record and repositories.

 Comments